Ricmatgal/prepNFB/README.md

         <b>(prepNFB/example_session/NFB_project/01/Localizer/beh)</b><br/>
 6) Use the dcm series numbers specified in the txt file 'dcm_sequences.txt' in the rtData folder<br/>
    to direct the toolbox to the right images for each step

-For any questions please contact me at: lucaspeek@live.nl<br/>

 <b>Overview prepNFB tool</b>
 ![Overview of prepNFB tool ](https://github.com/lucp88/prepNFB/raw/master/Others/all_features_prepNFB_2.PNG)